HURG-IIDX/ITG-Noteskins/README.md

 # ITG-Noteskins
-Noteskins I have created/edited for use in Stepmania 5 versions, Etterna and ITGmania.
+Noteskins I have created/edited for use in SM5 versions, Outfox and ITGmania.

 ---------- Preview Videos ----------